Logo Logo

 Frequently Asked Questions

-Yes, Freen turbines are suitable for residential areas, as they operate quietly and are designed to perform in varied wind conditions typical of such environments.
+• Yes, Freen turbines are suitable for residential areas, as they operate quietly and are designed to perform in varied wind conditions typical of such environments.
+We do not offer roof-mounted models.

 In addition, the blades are highly resistant to sand corrosion, frost, and UV exposure thanks to a protective film and PET sheathing with specialized additives.
 These features ensure durability and extended lifespan even in harsh environmental conditions.